Lich-Corals/linux-file-converter-addon/.github/ISSUE_TEMPLATE/bug_report.md

  - Nautilus version (`nautilus --version`): [e.g. GNOME nautilus 45.2.1]
  - Python version (`python3 --version`): [e.g. Python 3.11.2]
  - pip version (`pip --version`): [e.g. pip 23.2.1]
+ - File converter version (specified at the start of the script): [001002001]

 **Nautilus errors**
 If possible, please provide the error(s) when running the `nautilus` command in the terminal.